puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 Razor comes with one stock hook that counts the number of times a node boots, binds to a policy, and changes its facts.
 This "counter" hook can be queried using `razor hooks $name`.
 It keeps track of the last event that a given node performed, which can be queried using `razor nodes $name log`.

-There are a handful of
+There are a handful of events